Early Childhood

 Students are guaranteed an interview for the Early Years or Primary Core (university-led) PGCE courses delivered in the Centre for Teacher Education as long as they achieve the entry requirements of the programme.

-- Our Early Childhood programmes are accredited Graduate Practitioner Competencies* by Early Childhood Study Degree Network from September 2022.
-Upon graduating with BA Hons in Early Childhood, you gain a full level 3 practitioner certificate that will help you progress in the Early Years sector.
+Our Early Childhood BA(Hons) degree is accredited to award Graduate Practitioner Competencies* by Early Childhood Study Degree Network.
+Upon graduating with BA (Hons) in Early Childhood, you can gain a full level 3 practitioner certificate that will help you progress in the Early Years sector.
 Having gathered an evidence portfolio based on your vocational practice, you will be qualified under the DfE to work with children in a variety of roles.
 Read on to find out more about Graduate Practitioner Competencies, or visit ECSDN’s webpage.

 *The Early Childhood Graduate Practitioner Competencies aim to:

-- Remove the confusion in the sector about how ECS Degrees are aligned to practice requirements in the four nations of the UK.
+- Align Early Childhood Degrees to practice requirements in the four nations of the UK.

 - Make a significant contribution to strengthening a graduate-led Early Childhood workforce that is responsive to workforce needs and improves outcomes for children.